mikrono/tModLoaderWiki_kr_ko/GlobalItem.md

 Allows you to determine special visual effects this armor set has on the player without having to code them yourself.

+### public virtual void SetMatch(int type, ref int equipSlot, ref bool robes)

+Allows you to modify the equipment that the player appears to be wearing.
+This hook will only be called for body armor and leg armor.
+The type parameter is the equipment type of the item that the player is wearing.
+Note that type and equipSlot are *not* the same as the item type of the armor the player will appear to be wearing.
+Worn equipment has a separate set of IDs.
+You can find the vanilla equipment IDs by looking at the headSlot, bodySlot, and legSlot fields for items, and modded equipment IDs by looking at EquipLoader.
+If this hook is called on body armor, equipSlot allows you to modify the leg armor the player appears to be wearing.
+If you modify it, make sure to set robes to true.
+If this hook is called on leg armor, equipSlot allows you to modify the leg armor the player appears to be wearing, and the robes parameter is useless.

 ### public virtual bool CanRightClick(Item item)

 Returns whether or not an item does something when right-clicked in the inventory.
 Returns false by default.